 Night time stretches

+If you are really desperate and have exhausted all of the above ….
 There are a variety of devices that you can wear to keep your feet in a stretched position through the night.
 Unfortunately they generally look and feel like snowboarding boots and their bulk and rigidity are rarely appreciated by sleeping partners. (below left) These retain cheaply £30-50 but are pretty nasty to wear and impossible to walk with if you get up to go to the loo in the night.

-Footworks clinic stock a vastly superior front fitting night splint (above right) which gives significant improvements to comfort.
-A well padded contoured aluminum shell works perfectly to maintain your foot in a stretched toes up position keeping tension on the plantar-fascia forcing it to heal with your foot in a functional position either when seated or whilst sleeping through the night.
+Footworks Orthotics clinic stock a vastly superior front fitting night splint (above right) which gives significant improvements to comfort.
+A well padded contoured aluminium shell works perfectly to maintain your foot in a stretched toes up position keeping tension on the plantar-fascia forcing it to heal with your foot in a functional position either when seated or whilst sleeping through the night.

 Night splints are great because they give almost immediate relief to the sharp ‘getting moving pain’ that is characteristic of this condition.
-These top of the range splints currently sell online for £91 but are available in clinic for £60

 Contact me directly if you think that this may benefit you.

-Remember to stretch after exercise.
+Remember to stretch your legs and feet during and after exercise.

 Cortizone injection to reduce the acute inflammation (really painful injection but normally takes pain away for 3-4 months)